 Japan's main islands of Honshu, Kyushu and Hokkaido are served by a network of high speed train lines that connect Tokyo with most of the country's major cities.
 Japan's high speed trains (bullet trains) are called shinkansen (新幹線) and are operated by Japan Railways (JR).

 The shinkansen network consists of multiple lines, among which the Tokaido Shinkansen (Tokyo - Nagoya - Kyoto - Osaka) is the oldest and most popular.
 All shinkansen lines (except the Akita and Yamagata Shinkansen) run on tracks that are exclusively built for and used by shinkansen trains.
-Most lines are served by multiple train categories, ranging from the fastest category that stops only at major stations to the slowest category that stops at every station along the way.
+Most lines are served by multiple train categories, ranging from the fastest category that stops only at major stations to the slowest category that stops at every station.

 Most shinkansen trains in Japan offer seats in two classes, which are typically found in separate cars:

-Furthermore, Gran Class is available on new train sets along the Tohoku Shinkansen, Hokuriku Shinkansen and Hokkaido Shinkansen.
-Comparable to first class on airplanes, Gran Class offers seats that are even more spacious and comfortable than Green Car seats (in rows of 2x1 seats) and additional amenities and services.
+Furthermore, Gran Class is available on new train sets along the Tohoku Shinkansen, Hokuriku Shinkansen, Joetsu Shinkansen and Hokkaido Shinkansen.
+Comparable to first class on airplanes, Gran Class offers seats that are even more spacious and comfortable than Green Car seats (in rows of 2+1 seats) and additional amenities and services.

 Reserved vs. non-reserved cars

 Most shinkansen trains offer both non-reserved seats (自由席, jiyūseki) and reserved seats (指定席, shiteiseki) in separate cars.
-Only the Hayabusa, Hayate and Komachi trains on the Tohoku Shinkansen and Hokkaido Shinkansen and the Kagayaki trains on the Hokuriku Shinkansen are fully reserved and do not carry non-reserved seating.
+Only the Hayabusa, Hayate, Komachi and Tsubasa trains on the Tohoku Shinkansen and Hokkaido Shinkansen and the Kagayaki trains on the Hokuriku Shinkansen are fully reserved and do not carry non-reserved seating.
+In addition, Nozomi trains along the Tokaido/Sanyo Shinkansen become temporarily fully reserved during the New Year, Golden Week and Obon holidays.
 All seats in Green Cars are reserved.
-Bilingual signs indicate whether a shinkansen car carries reserved or non-reserved seats.
+Bilingual signs indicate whether a car carries reserved or non-reserved seats.

 Advance seat reservations are required to use a seat in a reserved car (see below on how to make seat reservations).
 A fee of a few hundred yen applies for making seat reservations.
 Japan Rail Pass holders can make seat reservations for free.

-A shinkansen ticket is made up of several fees:
+A shinkansen ticket is made up of the following fees:

 - Base fare

-The fare to be paid to get from A to B. Increases step wise according to the distance traveled.
+The fare to get from A to B. Increases stepwise according to the distance traveled.
 Issued as a base fare ticket (乗車券, jōshaken).

-The supplement fee to be paid for using a shinkansen train (as opposed to a local train).
-The fee increases step wise according to the distance traveled.
+The supplement fee for using a shinkansen train (as opposed to a local train).
+The fee increases stepwise according to the distance traveled.
 The express supplement is issued as a limited express fee ticket (特急券, tokkyūken).

 - Seat reservation fee

-320, 520 or 720 yen depending on whether it is low season, regular season or high season respectively.
+330, 530, 730 or 930 yen depending on the date of travel.
 An additional supplement (100-620 yen depending on distance traveled) applies for using reserved seats on Nozomi, Mizuho, Hayabusa and Komachi trains.
 The seat reservation fee is usually combined with the express supplement into a single ticket.

-A passenger typically receives two pieces of tickets (a base fare ticket and a supplement ticket), although in some situations the two tickets are combined into a single ticket.
-If multiple trains are involved, there can be more than two tickets (one supplement ticket for each train).
+Shinkansen passengers typically receive two pieces of tickets: a base fare ticket and a supplement ticket.
+In some situations the two tickets are combined into a single ticket, while more than two tickets may be issued if multiple trains are involved (one base fare ticket and one supplement ticket for each train).

 - Number of travelers